Chukwuemeka-Peter-Eze/Chukwuemeka-Peter-Eze/README.md

 ## About

-I build production-style cloud infrastructure — provisioning, deployment, security, and observability — as complete, independently designed systems rather than isolated exercises.
+I build production-style cloud infrastructure (provisioning, deployment, security, and observability) as complete, independently designed systems rather than isolated exercises.
 My focus sits at the intersection of:

 **Cloud Infrastructure → Infrastructure as Code → Containers → Kubernetes → CI/CD → Observability → DevSecOps**